-There is probably room for improvement in the value that he focuses on but the fact that he emphasizes this in this LinkedIn voice message example is definitely going in the right direction,
+There is probably room for improvement in the value that he focuses on, but the fact that he emphasizes this in this LinkedIn voice message example is going in the right direction,

-I believe that many salespeople forget to focus on this and lean primarily toward talking about what the product does, which are features.
+I believe many salespeople forget to focus on this and lean primarily toward talking about what the product does, which are features.
 And they often skip or forget to talk about the benefits.
-It is the benefits that are the key to building interest because the customer primarily cares “what is in it for me,” and it is talking about benefits that answers this question.
+It is the benefits that are the key to building interest because the customer primarily cares about “What is in it for me?” and it is talking about benefits that answer this question.

 Closes For the Conversation